sahildit/CS-Fundamentals/README.md

 ## Difference betwenn stack and queue  is in removing

 ## Hashing
 Hashing is an important datastructure which is designed to use a special function called the hash function which is used to map a given value with a particular key for faster access of elements.
-The effiency of mapping depends of the effiency of the hash function used.
+The effiency of mapping depends of the effiency of the hash function used